-- 3. If the complaint is about an on-line ad, the competitor who complains should obtain a screen shot of the page or pages that relate to the complaint or otherwise secure a cached copy of the website. - 4.
-The competitor complainant should allow five working days for a substantive response.
-If, at the end of this period, the advertiser has not opened a substantive dialogue or the parties cannot reach an agreement, the complainant may then submit a complaint to us. - 5.
-When submitting the complaint to the ASA, a copy of the registered letter setting out the concerns should be submitted, with a copy of the complete response (if any) from the advertiser.
+- 3. The competitor complainant should allow five working days for a substantive response.
+If, at the end of this period, the advertiser has not opened a substantive dialogue or the parties cannot reach an agreement, the complainant may then submit a complaint to us. - 4.
+When submitting the complaint to us, a copy of the registered letter setting out the concerns should be submitted, with a copy of the complete response (if any) from the advertiser.